 It contains activities that enable you to read information from a cell, columns, rows or ranges, write to other spreadsheets or workbooks, execute macros, and even extract formulas.
 You can also sort data, color code it or append additional information.

-The activities grouped under the System chapter can be executed even if Microsoft Excel is not installed on the machine, whereas the ones under the App Integration chapter require the app on the machine on which they run.
+The activities grouped under the System chapter can be executed even if Microsoft Excel is not installed on the machine and can only read/write data to and from the file, whereas the ones under the App Integration chapter require the app on the machine on which they run.

 Dedicated activities enable you to work with